top of page

 Grade 3: Testing Paper

-The children folded paper into columns & experimented to see which kind of column would hold more weight (rectangular prism, triangular, cylindrical or prism).
+The children folded paper into columns & experimented to see which kind of column would hold more weight (rectangular, triangular, cylindrical, etc).
+Being active participants in the project helped them internalize the concept of weightbearing.

 discovering physics